Updated: Dec 23, 2021

 4. Beat together your Butter and Sugar until fluffy, and then add in your Vanilla and Egg and beat again till smooth.

-5. Whisk together your Flour, Salt, Bicarbonate of Soda and Cornflour, and then gradually add it into the wet ingredients.
+5. In a separate bowl, whisk together your Flour, Salt, Baking Soda and Cornflour, and then gradually add it into the wet ingredients.

 6. Add in the finely chopped chocolate or chocolate chips and mix till combined.